fernandozamoraj/pacroids/README.md

 This game is a pacman clone that is written using pure JavaScript and the simple game javascript game engine.

 The game is not finished.
-It can certainly be finished up by due to other priorities I simply didn't get around to finishing it.
+It can certainly be finished up but due to other priorities I simply didn't get around to finishing it.

 All the logic for the game, algorithms, AI, data structures, are my original thoughts and ideas.
 I have no idea what any one else's code looks like.